Tailwind CSS and modern JavaScript is required for Rails UI. The easiest install is on new Rails apps with options passed like so.

 # Gemfile

-Run the bundle install command to fetch the new gem and its assets.
+Run the bundle install command to fetch the new gem and its assets from rubygems.org.

-If you're a new or existing subscriber, check your account dashboard for detailed instructions on how to gain access to the premium version of Rails UI.
+If you're a new or existing subscriber, check your account dashboard or the private repo README for detailed instructions on how to install and gain access to the premium version of Rails UI.

 The gem includes several tasks and generators.
 Run the install